shendeyogesh11/Hospital-Management-System/README.md

 #### `GET /doctors/appointments`

-Returns all appointments for the authenticated doctor.
-Doctor identity is resolved from the JWT principal. `@PreAuthorize` additionally enforces a DOCTOR can only see their own; ADMIN can see any doctor's.
+Returns all appointments for the currently authenticated doctor.
+The doctor's ID is pulled from the JWT principal in the controller, then passed to the service where `@PreAuthorize` enforces that a DOCTOR can only retrieve their own; ADMIN can retrieve any doctor's.

-**Auth:** `ROLE_DOCTOR` or `ROLE_ADMIN`
+**Auth:** `ROLE_DOCTOR` or `ROLE_ADMIN` (URL-level)

 **Response `200 OK`:**
 ```json